cloudbank-project/cb-resources/docs/solutions/cbs-jupyter.md

 [Amazon Web Services](https://aws.amazon.com/sagemaker/) or on the [IBM Cloud](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/wsj/analyze-data/jupyterlab.html) etcetera.
-If you choose to go this way there are two things to check on: The cost for the value-added service and whether the results of your work will be transferrable to other environments / platforms.
+If you choose to go this way there are two things to check on: The cost for the value-added service and whether the results of your work will be transferable to other environments / platforms.

 That said, we'll proceed with the Do It Yourself On The Cloud approach.
 Here is an example of a notebook server browser interface.